-If you are thinking of selling your house in Chandler, this page is for you.
+If you are thinking of selling your house in Arizona, this page is for you.

-I have prepared this Home Seller Information Guide to help people in the Chandler area that are thinking about selling their house.
+I have prepared this Home Seller Information Guide to help people in the Arizona that are thinking about selling their house.
 Follow this guide to maximize your home value and learn what makes a house sell quickly!

 Everyday I get asked common questions from potential home sellers so I’m just going to answer those now and get them out of the way first thing.